vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-30-codility-lessions-in-bash.md

 Skipping the [max slice sum](https://codility.com/programmers/task/max_slice_sum/) as this is just a simpler version of the last one.

-Following are a set of exercises that I expect to make me use `bc` a lot.
+Following are a set of exercises that I expect will make me use `bc` a lot.
 The [first one](https://codility.com/programmers/task/min_perimeter_rectangle/) is about finding integer square root.

 ```bash
 function minrec {